 Voice Artist – Audio Producer and Sound Designer – Educator – Studio Designer – Consultant

 On his first trip to NAB (National Association of Broadcasters) in New Orleans in ’81, Dave was one of only 6 Canadians to attend.
 With a growing CV, he continued professional development with NAB, Billboard and CRS Programming in ’86, ’87, ’89 and ’91.
 He attained his Nova Scotia Teaching License Certification in 1997 and also studied Digital Audio at Avid’s Digidesign Centre in Burbank, California in 1998.
-Though initially planning to teach for only 5 years, David just completed his 24th year as an instructor in the popular NSCC RTJ (Radio TV Journalism) program in Dartmouth, Nova Scotia.
-“When an RTJ graduate is hired… or the phone rings for career advice 10 years later, those are the most satisfying ‘teaching’ moments.”
+Though initially planning to teach for only 5 years, David completed over 23 years as an instructor in the popular NSCC RTJ (Radio TV Journalism) program in Dartmouth, Nova Scotia.
+“When every RTJ graduate was hired… or the phone rang for career advice 10 years later, those were the most satisfying ‘teaching’ moments.”

 In May 2007, the NSCC’s RTA program re-located from Kentville to the new ‘high-tech-green’ Ivany Campus in Dartmouth.
 David designed and managed the 9 Radio training studios described by others as “one of the best post-secondary Radio and Television Training Centres in Canada”.
 His NSCC faculty colleagues have included veteran CTV & CBC Journalist Yvonne Colbert, TV Producer & Video Wiz Stephen Melanson, former C100 Creative Writer & Jack 92-9 On-Air Personality Nicolle Bellefontaine and the newest addition to the NSCC RTJ faculty, global journalist and former CBC TV Anchor Erin Moore.